-At Goldylocks Temple of Healing, llc the focus is on providing multi-dimensional Healing Sessions, high quality Holistic Services and products that assist the Balancing of Mind, Body, and Soul.
+At Goldylocks Temple of Healing, llc the focus is on providing multi-dimensional Healing Sessions, high quality Holistic Services and products that assist the Balancing of Three Great Planes: The Great Physical Plane (Body), The Great Mental Plane (Mind), and The Spiritual Plane (Soul).

 The Temple is not a brick and mortar building, but our bodies.
 Our bodies are our most Sacred Temples.